Caroline Webb is a best selling author and female motivational speaker. Webb studies behavioral science to improve our lives.

 Because it happens without conscious thought, it takes less energy.
-The auto system tends to take the easy answer and sometimes not the right answer.
+The autopilot system tends to take the easy answer and sometimes not the right answer.

 Caroline says it’s a good thing we don’t have to deliberate over every little thing because this would be exhausting.

-The auto system does us an excellent service taking this pressure off.
+The autopilot system does us an excellent service taking this pressure off.